 BOYCOTT ALL BOYCOTTABLES.”Anyone who asks for an explanation of the headline needs to take a crash course in Nationalism and Africanism.
-That slogan was popularized by the popular young Nigerian politician, Mazi Mbonu Ojike.
+That slogan became popular thanks to the popular young Nigerian politician, Mazi Mbonu Ojike.
 An unpretentious, authentic, ramrod straight nationalist, he fought the British colonists in the liberation of Nigeria.
 You fight your oppressors by boycotting their instruments of oppression.

 Elections in present Nigeria are used to legitimize illegalities such as the phantom security votes and illegal pension scheme for ex-governors.
 These governors are earning salaries as senators while collecting humongous amounts as pensions.
 This would be anathema to Mbonu Ojike.
 Why steal from your people as the colonists?

 Do boycotts work?
 They do.
 Ask the people of Montgomery, Alabama, USA, about the Rosa Park’s inspired bus boycott in 1956.
 It marked an epoch in the Civil Rights Movement.
 The contribution of the boycott to the passage of the Civil Rights Bill of 1964 and the Voting Rights Bill of 1965 are inestimable.